 h7, h6, h5, h4, h3, h2, h1, h0

-with h7 being the most significant bit, we compute
+with h7 being the most significant bit,

 p = h7 ^ h6 ^ h5 ^ h4 ^ h3 ^ h2 ^ h1 ^ h0